 Box plots of the unnormalized expression values on each chip give a global overview of the signal intensity distributions.
-Ideally all chips should have a comparable distribution already before normalization (see Figure 11, left panel).
-Another way to visualize the distribution of signal intensities is plotting smoothed histograms of the (log2) signal intensity of all perfect match (PM) probes (see Figure 11, right panel).
+Ideally all chips should have a comparable distribution already before normalization (see Figure 12, left panel).
+Another way to visualize the distribution of signal intensities is plotting smoothed histograms of the (log2) signal intensity of all perfect match (PM) probes (see Figure 12, right panel).
+The red circles point out outliers.

 MA plots